Kracken256/project-dune/README.md

 your address here

 This address is specific to this attack.
-If you have multiple attacks paying another address will not help you get your files back.
+If you have multiple attacks pending paying another address will not help you regain your files.
 The full amount or more must be paid to the XMR address specified.
-DO NOT MODIFY THIS OR ALL YOUR FILES WILL BE LOST (It is the RSA encrypted key for decryption)
+DO NOT MODIFY THIS, OR ALL YOUR FILES WILL BE LOST (It is the RSA encrypted key for decryption)

-GJXy2U6fJlThFBb9a1WwQFGfNzAlkpAmYTyrd+zddNJyxwhJrrwTStvtOM40OMtvLNiGWhIFAU7kFrQnmxzuntFse1+hzqmxz3xgUI+l5KiVgXiNvaLDmvGdvjCGg0ADjQcD/mkCW0FIIdtXXjNr+2seACPCFjYEajryMuPXekE=
+jdnXNse+wTWGPQAec/5oLR/albnGS5f6QiOxpvY15CaEJgB7RsYf7oV/y1BclATw5MtElCZmN+mQFs0KaYGr+/KF6xDzGgfB0bpCax9HzVyBl0uGpOIElaZgUI1R2KkNm80ggX7bSH6+c23BiGUTGTac2BCpvSDfe6KVVWoZkZ4=

-Send this whole file to this email address AFTER you have paid the ransom: your-email@dnmx.org
+Send this whole file to this email address AFTER you have paid the ransom: tech@anon.gov

 If you contact this email before the ransom is paid in full it will likely be increased.

-This is your victim id: d89ecb59-173c-d8de-5714-3cfa.
+This is your victim id: 4a357c9d-3868-4b84-afb0-26661ac9f2e6.
 ```

 Enjor the easy integration.